getroomservice/example-next/README.md

 ## Setup

-Get an API Key from [Room Service](https://www.roomservice.dev/app).
+Get an API Key from (Room Service)[https://www.roomservice.dev/app].
 It should look something like this:

 ```bash
 sk_live_x1opQvBO2ezjUQeywg9LL # this is a fake key